newvoll/ssmbak/README.md

 ```

 # Quickstart
-You'll need and credentials that can create IAM resources
+You'll need credentials that can create IAM resources with
-with Cloudformation (to assign minimal permissions to the lambda
+Cloudformation (to assign minimal permissions to the lambda role).
-role).

 ```
 pip install ssmbak